 How are specimens collected?

-Semen specimens are collected on-site at The Cleveland Clinic Andrology Laboratory in a private collection room.
+Semen specimens are collected on-site at Cleveland Clinic's Andrology Laboratory in a private collection room.
 We recommend collecting the sample at the laboratory, because the sample’s freshness affects fertility.
 Within minutes after ejaculation, the number of living sperm cells and their activity begin to drop off rapidly.
 You will be given a sterile collection cup for your specimen.
 Manual stimulation to orgasm, either by yourself, or with your wife or significant other, is the only recommended method.
 Using oral sex or intercourse to ejaculate could contaminate the semen with bacteria.

 A small part of the sample is drawn off for testing.
 The rest of the specimen is divided into small amounts and placed with a cryopreservative (a chemical that helps protect sperm during the freezing process) in containers called cryo vials.
-The freezing process begins right away, with the cryo vials being placed in a freezer for a few minutes at a temperature below freezing.
+The freezing process begins right away, with the cryo vials being placed in a freezer for 8 minutes at a temperature below freezing.
 This step avoids killing sperm from a too-rapid drop in temperature.
 Specimens are then put into extremely cold liquid nitrogen vapor for two hours.
 Finally, they are lowered into a storage tank containing liquid nitrogen for permanent storage.

 What tests are done on the sperm?